 After a DUI arrest, you may believe that the results of a Breathalyzer test were wrong.
 It is possible that you are right.
 To convict you of driving under the influence or DUI in Florida, the prosecution must prove that your blood alcohol concentration at the time of your arrest was above .08.
 The use of a breathalyzer test is commonly used to establish blood alcohol concentration, but the test is by no means foolproof.

 Challenging the Breathalyzers Accuracy

-Police use the Intoxilyzer 8000 in Orlando DUI cases.
-However, there are a number of ways breathalyzer tests from this machine can be challenged:
+Police use the Intoxilyzer 8000 in Florida.
+There are a number of ways Breathalyzer tests from this machine can be challenged: